roydukkey/Dado.ComponentModel.Mutations/Documentation/Attributes/MutationAttribute.md

 <a name='MutateObjectIMutationContext'></a>
 ## Mutate(Object, IMutationContext)

-Mutates the given value according to this *MutationContext&lt;T&gt;*.
+Mutates the given value according to this *MutationAttribute*.

 #### Syntax